CS-dept-Vivekananda-Centenary-College/Cloud-Computing-Presentations-on-CSPs/README.md

 # Cloud-Computing-Presentations-on-CSPs
-Collection of presentations on different Cloud Service Providers and their services
+Collection of presentations on different Cloud Service Providers and their services.

 ## Contents
 | Topic 📑 | Author ✍ |  Website 🔗  |